 So, even if you find testing plugins a tedious job, we recommend that you move ahead.
 This simple move will help you make informed decisions about the plugins that you’re planning to use for your WordPress website.

-How To Test WordPress Plugins for Free Without Going Live
+How To Test WordPress Plugins for Free?

 This is now clear: you can’t take the risk of deploying WordPress plugins without testing them.
 Now the legit question here is: